Entropy along expanding foliations: Diffeomorphisms with mostly expanding center

 for Lebesgue almost every $x\in M$. \end{definition}

-\begin{theorem}[\cite{ABV00} Theorem A] Assuming that $f$ is \emph{no-uniformly expanding along the center-unstable direction}.
+\begin{theorem}[\cite{ABV00} Theorem A] Assume that $f$ is \emph{no-uniformly expanding along the center-unstable direction}.
 Then $f$ has finitely many physical measures, whose basins cover a full volume subset of the ambient manifold. \end{theorem}

 In the blow, we give more precise description of these physical measures.